Home - Bookapy Book Preview

 He was speaking … German.
 I had learned the language in senior school.

-What would I find at home – my mother, father and sister or complete strangers who would throw me back on the street?
+What would I find at home – my mother, father and sister or some complete strangers who would throw me back on the street?
 Was this reality or a dream?

-But now?
-Now, I was too small.
-The angst and anguish behind my afternoon’s decision flared through my brain, swamping any control from my seventy-year-old self.
-I fled through the house crying impotently, pursued by my father’s yells.
-Slamming my bedroom door behind me, I threw myself on the bed and sobbed.
+All the angst driving my afternoon’s decision flared through my brain, swamping any control by my seventy-year-old self.
+I cried at my impotence, fleeing through the house pursued by my father’s yells up to my bedroom.
+Slamming the door, I collapsed onto my bed and sobbed.

 I must have flinched, but I remained curled around my satchel.